droliasakshi12/FastAPI-Database/README.md

 This project shows how to build a **REST API with FastAPI** that connects to a database for persistent storage.
 It includes:

-- FastAPI for building the API. :contentReference[oaicite:0]{index=0}
+- FastAPI for building the API.
 - Database integration (likely SQLAlchemy or SQLite).
 - Example endpoints for creating and retrieving data.
 - Dependency injection for database sessions.
-- Automatic API documentation with Swagger UI.

 ---